After you ask for an internal review, our original decision will stand until we finish the review.

 Your internal reviewer will look at:

-- your situation – if you’re a participant and we’re reviewing your plan, we consider your situation and disability support needs at the time we made the original decision
+- your situation – if you’re a participant and we’re reviewing our decision to approve your plan, we will make our decision based on the facts and circumstances at the time of our internal review decision

 - Our Guidelines